SPY-STAR0003/ManageUsers/README.md

 ## ManageUsers

+### What this app can to do ?

+This Project will help to manage your users.\
+This project abilities are :

+    - Add User to a Table!
+    - Modify Users you have already before!
+    - Delete Users you have already Before!
+    - save users in localStorage!
+    - Having simple & beautiful UI !

+But this Project has some disabilities too, like :

+    - There is no validation for inputs!
+    - Only one man can use project!

+Help me to make this project better! :)
+And for the last word ...\

+#### Thank You Hesam Mousavi!

 ### What's new in v4.0 ?
 Version 4.0 is a version with attractive changes, most of which are in the UI and UX.